ssapra/docs-build-service/installing.md

     ```

     This file should be created in `/tmp/credentials.yml` this location can be changed but
-    the next command must be updated accordingly
+    the `duffle install` command must be updated accordingly

     **Note:** In the credentials file all the local paths need to be absolute.